 This parameter of your investment protects your business against losses too big to handle.
 Your business should run smoothly and be managed evenly and rationally.
 Investment business is certainly not about gambling.
 It is about gradually multiplying your assets.

 Prices are temporary, but values are eternal.
 Prices usually depend on values.
 If you are able to recognize the real value of your investment, then you will never pay too much or too less.
 Prices are often a matter of speculation, while values are built on passion and dreams to make a difference.
 Most of the time it’s good to ignore facades, diligently prepared by PR agencies and know what goes on backstage.

-In addition to these 12 rules, there is another priceless rule: try Betterment investing in yourself; in your knowledge, experience, skills and emotional IQ.
+In addition to these 12 rules, there is another priceless rule: Invest in yourself; in your knowledge, experience, skills and emotional IQ.

 And you know what?
 There is one more thing: sometimes in order to succeed you will have to break rules.
 Life, just like business and finance, is complex and sometimes requires a totally fresh approach.

 This article was written by Andrzej Manka, founder of The Financial Manifesto – a project dedicated to making your money work for you.